lucasfurno/docs_en/api/v3/edge-firewall/rules-engine/index.md

 ---

-## 2. Retrieving details of a rule in Rules Engine {#retrieving-details-of-rules-engine}
+## 2. Retrieving details from a rule in Rules Engine {#retrieving-details-from-rules-engine}

 Results in details of a rule in Rules Engine.
 The information originated by this return refers to the Rules Engine of an Edge Firewall.